Rouji/discord_history/README.md

 4. Multi-line messages don't look very nice in the result log file.
 5. There's a hardcoded limit of 10 million messages per channel, would be nice to move it to config file and make it optional.
 6. Bridged bots configuration is global, so if there are two different bots with same name, one of them won't work.
-7. When the script finishes, it produces `RuntimeError: Event loop stopped before Future completed`.

 PRs welcome.